shred/tzxtools/README.md

 ## Tools

-* `tzxcat` - Extracts file data from a TZX file
+* `tzxcat` - Extracts data from a TZX file.
+Optionally disassembles, hex dumps or converts blocks to PNG.
-* `tzxcleanup` - Removes all clutter and leaves a clean tape file
+* `tzxcleanup` - Removes all clutter blocks and leaves a clean TZX file.
-* `tzxcut` - Cuts blocks from a TZX file
+* `tzxcut` - Cuts blocks from a TZX file.
-* `tzxls` - Shows the contents of a TZX file
+* `tzxls` - Lists the contents of a TZX file.
-* `tzxmerge` - Concatenates multiple TZX files into one file
+* `tzxmerge` - Concatenates multiple TZX files into one file.
-* `tzxsplit` - Splits a TZX file into separate programs
+* `tzxsplit` - Splits a TZX file into separate programs.
-* `tzxtap` - Converts a TZX file to TAP file format
+* `tzxtap` - Converts a TZX file to TAP file format.
-* `tzxwav` - Converts WAV file tape recordings to TZX files
+* `tzxwav` - Converts WAV file tape recordings to TZX files.

 See the [documentation](https://shredzone.org/docs/tzxtools/index.html) for how the tools are used.